 The price of car insurance has fallen to its lowest level in more than four years, with the average policy costing around £460 earlier this month.
 The coronavirus crisis is one of the main factors driving this change which will undoubtedly benefit consumers who are looking to renew.

 Compared to the first quarter of 2020, costs have fallen by around £14.
 The Association of British Insurers (ABI) looked at data which showed the price motorists actually pay rather than the quoted figures.
 According to the firm, lockdown restrictions are responsible for fewer car journeys over the previous four months.

-What this means for insurers is that the perceived total risk has plummeted, this also resulted in cheaper private hire insurance for taxi drivers too.
+What this means for insurers is that the perceived total risk has plummeted, and this also resulted in cheaper private taxi hire insurance for taxi drivers too.

 ABI General Insurance Policy Adviser, Laurenz Gerger, stated that research clearly showed drivers were “benefiting” from reduced road accidents during the lockdown.
 He said that motorists were given “extra support” by insurance firms.
 Despite these cost reductions, Mr Gerger highlighted that drivers should still compare policies in order to obtain the best deal for their personal circumstances.

 Mr Gerger said: “Our latest motor premium tracker clearly shows that motorists have been benefiting from reduced road accident frequency during lockdown.
 In addition to the average premium falling to the lowest level in years, motor insurers have provided extra support to their customers by waiving any requirements to extend cover for millions of workers who may need to drive to different locations.

 “However, continued cost pressures, including rising repair bills and the delay in introducing personal injury reforms, mean that motorists will need to continue to shop around to get the best deal for their needs.”